globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Synchronous

-The Globus Transfer ls Action Provider uses the `Globus Transfer Directory API`_ to retrieve a listing of contents from an (endpoint, path) pair.
+The *Globus Transfer - List Directory* action provider uses the `Globus Transfer Directory API`_ to retrieve a listing of contents from an (endpoint, path) pair.
 Although providing a path is optional, the default path used depends on endpoint type and it is best to explicitly set a path.
 This Action